j-bjork/gearlyst/README.md

 gearlyst
 ========

-camera gear and photo organization app
+camera gear and photo organization app that is way frickin cool